debnathsoumili782-ui/SoulMirror-Tarot/README.md

 The Pentacles collection contains the 14 cards of the Pentacles suit.

-The Card Library also provides:

-- Card search
-- Arcana filtering
-- Suit-based filtering
-- Visual card browsing

 ---

 ### 📓 Journal

 ![SoulMirror Tarot Journal](docs/screenshots/journal.png)

-The Journal provides a personal space for users to record thoughts, reflections, and experiences alongside their tarot journey.
+The Journal provides a personal space where users can record thoughts, experiences, and reflections alongside their tarot journey.

 ---